WheatleyMF/Core.IO.Continued/README.md

 Copy `Core.IO.Continued.dll` to your `../<server root folder>/HarmonyMods` folder.

 ## Reloading
-Please, do not reload this mod while server is running – otherwise you are risking to corrupt map saving process and make players lose recent progress.
+Please, do not reload this mod while server is running.
 If you want to apply an update, just put the latest version in HarmonyMods folder and then restart the server.
-I am not sure what is causing this but I'm hoping to resolve this in future versions.